 - For critical joints (brakes, steering, suspension, engine internals, safety-related fasteners), use manufacturer procedures and applicable standards.

-- Torque is not the same as preload; torque is just a proxy and depends heavily on K.
+- Torque is not the same as preload; torque is just a proxy and depends heavily on the friction factor K.

 - When unsure, use a lower percentage and verify by inspection and re-torque checks if appropriate.